Improved frequency hierarchy treatment for anisotropic spectral distortions: Preliminaries and notation

 \section{Preliminaries and notation}

 Before going into the details of the derivations, we shall clarify some of the basic framework and notation.
 Throughout, we closely follow the formalism of \citep{chluba_spectro-spatial_2023-I} and \citep{chluba_spectro-spatial_2023-II}.
 The major step taken in those papers was to convert the full frequency-dependent photon Boltzmann equations into a reduced system of equations that describes the evolution of the distortion amplitudes for a chosen spectral basis.
-The goal is to evolve $\Delta n=n-\nbb$, which is the photon occupation number correction with respect to the reference blackbody, $\nbb=1/(\expf{x}-1)$, for dimensionless frequency $x=h\nu/k\Tz$ relative to the reference temperature, $\Tz=T_0(1+z)$.
-We note that generally $\Tz\neq \TCMB$, where $\TCMB=T_{\rm CMB, 0}(1+z)$ is the CMB blackbody temperature scaled backwards from today's value, $T_{\rm CMB, 0}=2.7255$~K. The results of the computation should not depend on the chosen value for $\Tz$, which is one of the consistency checks for the equations that we will carry out in Sect.~\ref{sec:consistency}.
+The goal is to evolve $\Delta n=n-\nbb$, which is the photon occupation number correction with respect to the reference blackbody, $\nbb=1/(\expf{x}-1)$, for dimensionless frequency $x=h\nu/\kB\Tz$ relative to the reference temperature, $\Tz=T_0(1+z)$.
+This reference temperature can be conveniently chosen and merely allows us to eliminate the redshifting effect from the problem as long as $\Tz\propto (1+z)$ \cite{Chluba2011therm}.
+We note that generally $\Tz\neq \TCMB$, where $\TCMB=T_{\rm CMB, 0}(1+z)$ is the CMB blackbody temperature scaled backwards from today's value, $T_{\rm CMB, 0}=2.7255$~K \citep{Fixsen1996, Fixsen2009}.
+The results of the computation should not depend on the chosen value for $\Tz$ (as long as non-linear effects do not become important), which is one of the consistency checks for the equations that we will carry out in Sect.~\ref{sec:consistency}.